CVI-SZU/ME-GraphAU/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/learning-multi-dimensional-edge-feature-based/facial-action-unit-detection-on-disfa)](https://paperswithcode.com/sota/facial-action-unit-detection-on-disfa?p=learning-multi-dimensional-edge-feature-based)

+News
+=
+* We will provide an OpenAU version of our code and models trained on a large-scale hybrid dataset of over 2,000k images and 41 action unit categories.
+This tool if free to be used and relseased in 2 weeks.

 Learning Multi-dimensional Edge Feature-based AU Relation Graph for Facial Action Unit Recognition =
 This is an official release of the paper